MNCCDC-RedTeam/nmap-agent-go/README.md

 This repo contains a golang wrapper for nmap that performs the scan before sending results to the associated webserver.
+# Acknowledgements
+Shout out goes to s3cr3t for creating the original bot, and for captaining the Red Team for Minnesota CCDC for many years.
+Your work will go on, and is in good hands.
 # Prerequisites
 Instructions for downloading and installing golang for linux can be found on the golang website here: https://go.dev/doc/install.